LMS-Community/lms-community.github.io/docs/reference/uninstall-legacy-mac.md

 ---
 layout: default
-title: Uninstalling the legacy Mac Settings Pane Item
+title: How to uninstall the legacy Mac Settings Pane Item
 ---

-# Uninstalling the legacy Mac Settings Pane Item
+# How to uninstall the legacy Mac Settings Pane Item

 Once you have migrated to Lyrion Music Server 9 or later on your Apple Mac computer, you'll realize it's now a Menu Bar item.
 You can therefore easily remove the legacy Settings Pane using a right click right there in the System Settings: